jaxwong/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-* Generative AI tools were used for creating detailed Javadoc and test suite creation throughout the development of EventBook.
+* Generative AI tools were used for creating detailed Javadoc and test suite creation throughout the development of OverBooked.
-* Canvas was used to edit some of the images in the documentation.
+* Canva was used to edit some of the images in the documentation.

 --------------------------------------------------------------------------------------------------------------------